 My first request to host came that first month in November 2012.
 It was from a young man from Canada who had just finished his degree and wanted to tour into Mexico before he entered the job market.
 Stephen was a bit nervous about touring into Mexico, as most cyclists are once they reach my place.
 We shared some great stories about cycling, education, and life in general.
 Stephen stayed a couple of days and ventured on into Mexico, completing his tour as planned.
 I reached out to him several months later to see if everything went as planned and he said it turned out great and he was back home in Canada.

 What a nice young man and very interesting story.
-Sungwon had already traveled through South Korea, India, Thailand, China (twice), Austrailia, Canada, and the United States.
+Sungwon had already traveled through South Korea, India, Thailand, China (twice), Australia, Canada, and the United States.
 He always has a smile on his face.
 I keep track of Sungown via Facebook and his blogs.
-He has since finished his tour of all of the Americas, North, Central and South, and all of Europe and is now in Europe again … still touring into his seventh year!
-As I write this article, I will never forget the stories we shared and how impressed I was by this well-educated, young man from South Korea.
+He has since finished his tour of all of the Americas, North, Central and South, and all of Europe and Europe again … still touring into his seventh year!

 About a year later another young man from South Korea requested to stay with me.
 Jisan had been following Sungwon’s tour and knew that he was a guest at my place.
-Jisan was also like Sungwon in that he was tall, at about 6 foot two inches, well educated, and always had a smile on his face.
-Jisan was able to stay with me several days and really enjoyed the local culture of where I live and work.
-I also keep track of Jisan via the Internet and he is still touring and currently in Thailand.
-Another nice young man and well educated in the field of computer science and computer programming.
-The pictures he takes are often stunning with the digital DLSR camera he carries.
+Jisan was able to stay with me for several days and really enjoyed the local culture of where I live and work.
+I also keep track of Jisan, and he is still touring, currently in Thailand.

 Probably my most interesting hosting opportunity was a group of 22 cyclists on an annual cycling pilgrimage from Austin, Texas to Monterrey, Mexico.
 This group, known as Bikes Across Borders, assembles bikes from spare parts and rides them from Austin to Monterrey.
 Once in Mexico, they donate the bikes to local kids and find a way home or continue on another journey.
 Wow!